Take Back Your Attention

 I suspect that if you start using uBlock to remove annoying elements from pages, you’ll start developing a stronger radar for when someone is trying to monetize your attention, and and then you’ll block those elements, but then become even more attuned to those unwanted influences, and then block them, and on and on.

 It is worth pointing out that this very website is devoid of those sorts of elements I find annoying.
 No popups, no sidebar content, no click-baity headlines.
+I even removed Google Analytics.
 If you want to share one of these posts on social media, you have to do it the old school way.
 Copy and paste the URL into your platform of choice.
-(But note how clean that URL is. www.domain.com/post-title.
-Positively peaceful.)

 The only metric I pay attention to is email subscribers.
 Someone subscribing via email is basically the highest endorsement of trust I can imagine.
 I’m extremely judicious in subscribing to other people’s websites, so I value other people trusting me with their email address.